The warmer weather is just around the corner folks! I can tell because my crocus have bloomed and I’m cold weather sewing-ed out.

 So Classic Sundress Pattern Options

-This pattern is packed with options.
+The So Classic Sundress pattern from Patterns for Pirates is packed with options.
 I’ll try to list them for you succinctly below:

 - Plain Front